hanzishu/hanzishu/installwindows-en.md

 Download and run installation program.
 Detailed steps are shown below.

-1. Enter into following address from a browser and download the exe file
+1. Enter into following address from a browser and choose to download the exe file

 https://github.com/hanzishu/hanzishu/blob/main/hanzishu-weasel-0.15.0.0-installer.exe